ibm-cloud-docs/codeengine/subscription-cron.md

 | `CE_SPECVERSION` | The version of the `CloudEvents` spec.
 This value is always `1.0`. |
 | `CE_TIME` | The time that the event was generated. |
 | `CE_TYPE` | The type of the event.
 For cron events, this is `dev.knative.sources.ping`.  |
-{: caption="Table 6.
-Environment variables for events" caption-side="bottom"}
+{: caption="Environment variables for events" caption-side="bottom"}

 #### `CE_DATA` environment variable
 {: #subcron-envvar-cedata}